robertwenner/comics/doc/outputs.md

 ## `Comic::Out::HtmlArchivePage`

-Generates a per-language HTML page with all published comics comics in chronological order.
+Generates a per-language HTML page with all published comics in chronological order.

 The configuration takes a template and an output file.
 You can pass a single template for all languages, or one for each language.
 The output file is